mrmarbury/gitlab_freebsd/README.md

 This Cookbook installs a standalone GitLab including postgresql on a FreeBSD Server

 **WARNING: This is currently a pretty basic version.
-It will get cleaned up and refined in the next version.
+It will get cleaned up and refined in the next versions.
 So please treat it as software in alpha stage**

 **INFO:** If you install Gitlab in a Jail, please make sure that sysvipc is actiated in order for postgresql to work!